The term disability as defined by the Accessibility for Ontarians with Disabilities Act, 2005 and the Ontario Human Rights Code, refers to:

 j) Support Person

-As reflected in Ontario Regulation 429/07, a support person means, in relation to a person with a disability, another person who accompanies him or her in order to help with communication, mobility, personal care, medical needs or access to goods and services.
+As reflected in Ontario Regulation 429/07, a support person accompanies a person with a disability to help with communication, mobility, personal care, medical needs, or access to goods and services.